jbbranch9/button_calendar/README.md

 # button_calendar
 a PySimpleGUI calendar widget

+# OVERVIEW:

-ButtonCalendar is a monthly calendar widget, with buttons for each date.
+ButtonCalendar is a monthly calendar widget, with toggle buttons for each date.

+# FEATURES

-Each calendar spans 6 weeks of dates, which are centered around a particular month and year.
+Each calendar screen spans 6 weeks, centered around the relevant month and year.
-Buttons along the top can be used to change the selected month and year.
-These month/year buttons will also refresh the text (but not the key) of each button to reflect the new dates.

-Date Buttons are 'toggle-style', meaning they change color when clicked,
-    and also add or remove their date string to this calendar's 'selected_dates' array.
+DateButtons change color when toggled, and also add or remove their date string to the calendar's 'selected_dates' array.

-To the side of the row of dates is a Week Button, which toggles all Date Buttons in its same row.
+WeekButtons on the side can toggle all DateButtons in its same row.

+# APPLICATION:

+ButtonCalendar either can be:

+    instantiated as a standalone window by calling ButtonCalendar().window()

+    -OR-

-ButtonCalendar can be used either as an element within an existing PySimpleGUI window by using self.frame
+    used an element within an existing PySimpleGUI window by assigning button_calendar_object = ButtonCalendar().get_frame()
-    *(must call post_finalize() before event loop to get full functionality), or as a standalone widget by calling window()
+    and adding button_calendar_object to the window's layout *NOTE: You must call post_finalize() AFTER the window is read or finalized, and/or BEFORE the window's event loop to enable full functionality

 # CONTROLS: